mlflow/mlflow/docs/source/projects.rst

 You can run your MLflow Project on Kubernetes by following these steps:

-1. First, add a Docker environment to your MLflow Project, if one does not already exist.
+1. Add a Docker environment to your MLflow Project, if one does not already exist.
 For reference, see :ref:`mlproject-specify-environment`.

-2. Then, create a backend configuration JSON file with the following entries:
+2. Create a backend configuration JSON file with the following entries:

    - ``kube-context``
      The `Kubernetes context